carpentries-incubator/reproducible-publications-quarto/episodes/03-rmarkdown-file.md

 ![Add or update image](../fig/03-knit-button.PNG)

 Before you can render your document, you'll need to give it a file name and choose what folder you want to save it to.
-Choose `rmd-workshop-paper.rmd` as your file name and save the file to your `code` sub-folder.
+Choose `my_first_rmd.rmd` as your file name and save it to an easily accessible directory in your file system.

 ![First knit choose filename](../fig/03-knit-filename.PNG)